GRE® Preparation Online

 Planning your GRE® Preparation (Verbal)

-While the questions and vocabulary on the GRE® Verbal can indeed be challenging for non-native speakers of English, many mistakes can be avoided by clearly understanding what's asked!
+While the questions and vocabulary on GRE® Verbal can indeed be challenging for non-native speakers of English, many mistakes can be avoided by clearly understanding what is asked!

-Now, developing a reading habit can really help you with getting ready for the GRE's Verbal section, helping you boost your vocabulary as well as your reading speed.
-Since RC passages are often academic in nature, make sure to practice reading newspaper editorials, opinion pages, and longform articles on a range of topics like science, philosophy. literature, politics, society, and culture.
+Now, developing a reading habit can really help you with getting ready for the Verbal section, boosting both your vocabulary as well as reading speed.
+Since RC passages are often academic in nature, practice reading newspaper editorials, opinion pages, and longform articles on a range of topics like science, philosophy. literature, politics, society, and culture.

-But, scoring a 160+ in GRE® Verbal puts you in the 84th percentile or the TOP 16% of the world’s GRE® test takers!
+Scoring a 160+ in GRE® Verbal puts you in the 84th percentile or the TOP 16% of the world’s GRE® test-takers!